 Clark calls for more control over provincial economies

-British Columbia Premier Christy Clark pauses for a moment during a news conference in Vancouver, Monday, September 24, 2012.
-Clark spoke to the media following the resignation of her chief of staff.
+Former British Columbia premier Christy Clark pauses for a moment during a news conference in Vancouver, Monday, September 24, 2012.
 THE CANADIAN PRESS/Jonathan Hayward

 The Canadian Press